copernicus-mogley/zkav.club/README.md

 - Stream localization: Live transcription and translation rebroadcasts
 - Restreaming to social networks, video and chat platforms
 - Event hype, community interaction and live support
-- Live clip editing contests
+- Live clip editing and community contests
 - Long-format video editing and post-production
 - Graphic design for web, video and/or print